selimslab/selimslab.github.io/_posts/tech/design/2020-5-29-design-patterns.md

 ---

-Design Patterns are general reusable solutions to commonly occurring problems
+Design Patterns are general solutions to common problems.
 They are not silver bullets

 ## Creational